Azure/autorest.typescript/packages/typespec-test/test/parametrizedHost/generated/typespec-ts/README.md

 ### ParametrizedHostClient

-`ParametrizedHostClient` is the primary interface for developers using the ParametrizedHost REST client library.
+`ParametrizedHostClient` is the primary interface for developers using the ParametrizedHost client library.
 Explore the methods on this client object to understand the different features of the ParametrizedHost service that you can access.